Skip to Main Content

 • Hallucinations: When using AI tools such as Microsoft CoPilot or ChatGPT for research, they may make up credible-sounding citations to sources that do not exist, or give inaccurate information, which is called “hallucinating.”

 • Scope of training data: AI tools can only produce based on the data they have been trained on, so it is important to understand what comprises the training data and the date ranges included.
-For example, as of 2023, ChatGPT 3.5 (free version) is only trained on content ingested from the open, non-paywalled Web through December 2021.
+In addition, many AI tools are trained to answer even when they do not know.
+To minimize this problem, prompt the chatbot to answer "I don't know" or "I'm not sure" if it is unsure of an answer.

-• Reproducibility: Because generative AI tools such as Microsfot CoPilot and ChatGPT create new content based on their training data, the content it creates is not reproducible.
-In addition, because these tools create new content, you may find that multiple people using the same prompt at the same time will get different results.
+• Reproducibility: Because generative AI tools such as Microsfot CoPilot and ChatGPT generate new content based on their training data, the content it creates is not reproducible.
+In addition, because these tools generate new content, you may find that multiple people using the same prompt at the same time will get different results.

 • Ethics, Privacy, etc.: There are numerous limitations related to ethics, privacy, bias, labor and environmental impact outlined on the Ethics and Privacy page.